ajit-electronics/esp8266-wifi-projects/light-sensor/readme.md

-## Connection a light sensor to ESP8266 and displaying the readings easy-iot cloud
+## Connection a light sensor to ESP8266 and displaying the readings at easy-iot cloud

 ### Setup the board
 ![Setting up Board](assests/board_setup.JPG "Setting up Board")